 As a service is being developed, it needs to be assessed by eServices for Citizens before it can launched to the public.
 We run service assessments at the discovery, alpha and beta phases of a project.

-The service must pass these assessments to demonstrate it's being built it in a way that complies with the standard.
+The service must pass these assessments to demonstrate it's being built it in a way that complies with the digital service standard criteria.

 Benefits of service assessments